|

 from the prison-house of death.

-Why Jesus
+Why Jesus Suffered

-Not only did
+Not

-eventually release the human race from death, but during his
+will eventually release the human race from death, but during his

-lifetime he suffered at the hands of his fellow man so that he
+lifetime he suffered at the hands of his fellow man so that he could

-could fully sympathize with their every need.
+fully understand their every weakness.

 rejected of men; a man of sorrows acquainted with grief....
 Surely